ClosureTree/with_advisory_lock/README.md

 * Dropped support for Rails 3.0, 3.1, and Ruby 1.8.7, as they are no longer receiving security patches.
 See http://rubyonrails.org/security/ for more information.
   This required the major version bump.
+* Refactored `advisory_lock_exists?` to use existing functionality
+* Fixed sqlite's implementation so parallel tests could be run against it

 ### 1.0.0